 What to Do When One Parent is The “Favorite”

-When this situation pops up — and it will — there are steps to take to ensure
+When this situation pops up — and it will — here are some steps to take.

 - Examine Your Role